External NIC Failing Boot

-Figure 1 and Figure 2 are Addon NICs that don't have a boot rom chip in them, hence these NIC are not able to boot from Network even if they are Gigabit NIC.
+- Addon NICs that don't have a boot rom chip in them are not able to boot from Network even if they are Gigabit NIC.
+(Figure 2)

-Figure 3 has boot rom chip installed in it hence this addon NIC is able to boot from LAN (i.e. diskless boot)
+- On the image below the boot rom chip installed in it hence this addon NIC is able to boot from LAN.
+(Figure 3)

-then you need to disable the build in LAN for the motherboard from the BIOS.
+- If the External LAN has boot rom chip and still the client fails to boot,then you need to disable the build in LAN for the motherboard from the BIOS. .